nathanbumpus/Trinity-2.8.4-Marconi/dataqc.md

 cat /home/nbumpus/shrimp/trimmed_reads/SRR4341164_2.trim.paired.fastq | perl -lane 's/_reverse//; print;' > /home/nbumpus/shrimp/trinity_reads/SRR4341164_2.trim.paired.adj.fastq

 ```
 <p>If we go to the trinity_reads directory and use the head command on one of the files the _forward and _reverse should be gone.
 Notice we do not have to do this for the lobster data.
-We are now ready to build an assembly using Trinity. <a href="#top">back to top</a></p>
+We are now ready to build an assembly using Trinity.</p>

 <h2 align="center">Table of Contents<a id="contents"></a></h2>